 The key is in creating new experiences for yourself, which starts with engaging with new people who share your same core values and sense of adventure and creativity.

-3. Adopt a growth mindset
+3. Adopt a Growth Mindset

-Before you set off on your new venture, another important step is to adopt a growth mindset.
+Before you set off on your new venture, another important step is to develop a growth mindset.
 When you create any new experience for yourself, it can not only feel awkward and strange, but it can most certainly come with its set of setbacks and challenges.

 You’re of course not used to doing something out of your comfort zone and may have the inkling to stop or second guess yourself throughout the process.